This tomato poached fish recipe with crispy shallots will quickly become your favorite fish recipe! Served on a bed of brothy couscous.

 Instructions

-- Using the same skillet, add 1 TBSP reserved chili oil and tomatoes to the skillet and season with salt and pepper.
+• Using the same skillet that you made the shallot oil in, add 1 TBSP of the reserved shallot oil and the tomatoes to the skillet and season with salt and pepper.
 Cook, stirring occasionally, until they become saucy, 5-6 minutes.

-- Season the fish with salt and pepper and place the pieces in the sauce.
-Cover the skillet, reduce heat to medium-low, and cook until the fish is opaque and just cooked through, about 6 minutes (thinner pieces of fish like tilapia or flounder will take less time).
+• Season the fish with salt and pepper and place the pieces in the sauce.
+Cover the skillet, reduce heat to medium-low, and cook until the fish is opaque and just cooked through, about 6 minutes, flipping halfway through.
+Note: Thinner pieces of fish like tilapia or flounder will take less time.

 OMG this was tasty!
 Filling yet light.
 I burned my first batch of shallots and garlic (whoops) but am so glad I made a second batch.
 Forgot the lime at the end and didn’t really miss it.
 Even my toddler gobbled it up!
 This is going into the regular rotation.
 Thanks for the recipe!